- Definition of Wrongful Death

 Over time people forget details, the evidence is lost or has been changed (such as a repair being made to a premises) people move, forget or pass away that were witnesses to the events, and memories of actual details become blurry.
 To make sure that everyone has received a fair trial, the courts use the Statutes of Limitations.
 For wrongful death actions, the estate has two years from the date of death to file a lawsuit.

-The Four Elements Of A New Jersey Wrongful Death Case
+What Are The Four Elements Of A Wrongful Death Case?

 Just like a personal injury case, there are four elements that must be met for a wrongful case to be considered valid by the court system.
 Rosengard Law Group will make sure that each of these elements is met and have strong supporting evidence so that your case can proceed easily through the legal process.